Qualification(s): BEc, LLB

 "Medical malpractice cases put the spotlight on the care the patient has received.
 After there has been an error, people need answers and accountability for what has happened.
 I have been working in medical law for 24 years and I'm passionate about getting answers for people who have been injured by the health care system.”

-In alliance with the Monash University Michael Kirby Centre, Kathryn also established a new pro bono legal clinic for patients at The Alfred Hospital.
+In alliance with the Monash University Michael Kirby Centre, Kathryn also established a pro bono legal clinic for patients at The Alfred Hospital.
 The HeLP Clinic, the first of its kind in Australia, provides legal triage to hospital patients and their families.
 Kathryn has the title of Honorary Duty Solicitor Alfred Hospital, and she is also the legal supervisor of the clinic.
 More than 1,000 patients have been assisted through the clinic.

 Kathryn has achieved hundreds of settlements for catastrophically injured adults and children.
 Her special interests are obstetrics and gynaecology.

 In 2012, Kathryn represented Darcy Hanssen, a Melbourne boy with cerebral palsy who received an out-of-court settlement to pay for his life-long care needs after he suffered complications at birth.
 She also represented Jasmine Fletcher in a similar case after the little girl was born with cerebral palsy.

 “Often the families I represent have not used the legal system before and the process can be especially daunting when they are going through a time of severe emotional trauma.
 I help guide them through the Coronial Inquest with the aim of finding some resolution to that most difficult of questions – ‘Why did they die?’.”

 Kathryn has also called for the Victorian Government to expand Coronial powers to investigate still births.